 “Dr. Imai’s lab already has identified small molecules that can stimulate production of the Slc12a8 NMN transporter, applied for patents, and licensed this technology to a company in Japan.”

-There are a some die-hard Nicotinamide Riboside (NR) belivers such as Chromadex chief science advisor, Dr. Brenner, who refuse to accept the reseach on Slc12a8 NMN Transporter, but most accept the science.
+There are a some Nicotinamide Riboside (NR) believers such as Chromadex’s chief science advisor, Dr. Brenner, who refuse to accept the research on the Slc12a8 NMN Transporter, but most accept the science.

-However, there is huge variation between individuals and testing to quantify how much NMN is actually transported by SLC12a8 has not yet been published.
-There is much indirect evidence and researchers generally believe it is less than 10% with standard delivery methods.
+However, there is huge variation between individuals and testing to quantify how much NMN is actually transported by SLC12a8, which has not yet been published.
+Researchers generally believe it is less than 10% with standard delivery methods.

 The Solution – Stop Digestion of NMN by Bacteria in Stomach and Maximize Uptake by SLC12a8 Transporter in Small Intestine